 - (b) Grave doubts are expressed by many about the deterrent effect of the action.
 In most other countries it was concluded that the action (no longer) has any deterrent effect and I have no reason to think that the position in our society is all that different.
-Perhaps one reason is that different adulterv occurs in circumstances.
-Everv often it SO without any premeditation, happens when deterrence hardly plays a role.
+Perhaps one reason is that in different adultery occurs often circumstances.
+Everv SO without any premeditation, happens when deterrence hardly plays a role.
 At the other end of the scale, the adultery is sometimes carefully planned and the participants are confident that it will not be discovered.
 Moreover, romantic involvement between one of the spouses and a third party can be as devastating to the marital relationship as (or even more so than) sexual intercourse. - (c) If deterrence is the main purpose, one would have thought that this could better be achieved by retaining the imposition of criminal sanctions or by the grant of an interdict in favour of the innocent spouse against both the guilty spouse and the third party to prevent future acts of adultery.
 But, as we know, the crime of adultery had become abrogated through disuse exactly 100 years ago while an interdict against adultery has never been granted by our courts (see, for example, Wassenaar v Jameson, supra at 352H - 353H).
-Some of the reasons given in Wassenaar as to why an interdict would appropriate are quite enlightening and would apply equally to the appropriateness of a claim for damages.
+Some of the reasons given in Wassenaar as to interdict would why an appropriate are guite enlightening and would apply equally to the appropriateness of a claim for damages.
 These include, firstly, that an interdict against the guilty spouse is not possible because he or she commits no delict.
 Secondly, that as against a third party -